ThePorgs/Exegol/README.md

   - make a GIF and/or some visuals to present this ?
   - find a way to log commands and outputs for engagements
   - add an option in the Makefile to deploy multiple versions of Exegol, on for each engagement
+  - Tools to install: bettercap, hostapd-wpe, iproute2, wifite,  arjun, apksign, cfr, dex2jar, drozer, jre8-openjdk, jtool, p7zip, ripgrep, smali, zipalign
+  - Split the installed tools in groups (Web, internal, mobile, and so on)?
+  - share the /opt/resources folder to let the host easily access it

 # :loudspeaker: Credits & thanks
   Credits and thanks go to every infosec addicts that contribute and share but most specifically to [@th1b4ud](https://twitter.com/th1b4ud) for the base ["Kali Linux in 3 seconds with Docker"](https://thibaud-robin.fr/articles/docker-kali/).